ihavenonickname/round-robin-simulator/README.md

 You can download CPython 2.7.6 from here: https://www.python.org/download/releases/2.7.6/
 You can download PyQt 4.8 from here https://www.riverbankcomputing.com/software/pyqt/download

-To run the program, put controller.py and view.py in the same directory, be sure that Python is in your PATH and call view.py:
+To run the program: Put the content of source folder in some directory, navigate to this folder, be sure that Python is in your PATH and call start-rr-simulator.py.
-$ python -B view.py
+$ python -B start-rr-simulator.py

 Now, you're probably seeing the Setup Window.
 I'll explain it a bit: